Extensive

 prioritise shareholder value, with limited integration of stakeholder outcomes.

-Corporate Social Responsibility (CSR) and social sensitivity can be challenging
+Corporate Social Responsibility (CSR) can be challenging to quantify, yet it offers

 Accountants